 In Maryland, there are many different crimes that can be considered domestic violence, depending on whether the people involved are related or cohabitate (live together).
 As such, the penalties for domestic violence in Maryland will ultimately depend on what sort of crime the defendant is charged with.
 For example, a domestic violence charge that involves assault could result in different penalties than a domestic violence charge that involves rape.

 To reiterate, crimes that are commonly categorized as domestic violence offenses include rape, assault, and stalking.
-Criminal penalties for these offenses – which may include jail time, steep fines, and other consequences – include the following:
+Criminal penalties for these offenses – which may include prison time and considerable fines – are described in the corresponding sections below.

 - First Degree Assault – Up to 25 years in prison